qiskit-community/qiskit-experiments/docs/manuals/verification/state_tomography.rst

 ========================

-Quantum tomography is an experimental procedure to reconstruct a description of part of quantum system from the measurement outcomes of a specific set of experiments.
-In particular, quantum state tomography makes measurements on many copies of a state, obtained by preparing a system using a defined preparation circuit, with the goal of reconstructing the density matrix of the state.
+Quantum tomography is an experimental procedure to reconstruct a description of part of a quantum system from the measurement outcomes of a specific set of experiments.
+In particular, quantum state tomography reconstructs the density matrix of a quantum state by preparing the state many times and measuring them in a tomographically complete basis of measurement operators.

 .. note::
     This tutorial requires the ``qiskit-aer`` package for simulations.